shahar0809/Mesh-Viewer/Assignment2Report/Assignment2Report_part1.md

 ### The Algorithm

 We decided to implement the edge walking algorithm.
-In this algorithm we want to find for every point whether it inside the triangle or not.
+Using this algorithm, we want to find for each point whether it is inside the triangle or not.

-We did a function that gets two points that form a triangle edge, and a third point that we want the position related to this edge.
+We created the `EdgeFunction` function:
+- Input:
+  - Two points that form a triangle edge
+  - Point
+- Output:
-The function returns a negative value if the point is on the left of the line, a positive value when the point is on the right side of this line, and zero when it is on the line.
+  - Negative value: If the point is on the left of the line
+  - Positive value: If the point is on the left of the line
+  - Zero: If the point is on the edge

 ```cpp
 float Renderer::EdgeFunction(glm::vec3 v1, glm::vec3 v2, glm::vec3 p)